tinachentc/kernel-learning-in-ridge-regression/README.md

 ## Pipeline:
 - For reproducing figures in our paper: See folder `reproducing commands`.

-- For using kernel learning on the example data (or on your own data): See folder `example simulated data`.\
+- For using kernel learning on your own data:\
   Two options are provided:
    - training and testing data are provided: use argument `--data train path,test path`
-   - training, validation and testing data are provided: use argument `--data train path,test path,validate path`
+   - training, validation and testing data are provided: use argument `--data train path,test path,validate path` See folder `example simulated data` for example data and commands.

 <!-- ## Commands for reproducing figures in our paper:
 ```bash